 R&D Tax Credits are a very niche part of the UK tax code that could bring your company thousands of pounds in tax relief.
 The following FAQs will help you understand more about what R&D Tax Credits are, who they are for, and how they work.
 Of course, if your question isn’t answered, we’ll be happy to help.

-Find out more information about claiming R&D Tax Credits with randd uk by downloading our brochure.
+Find out more information about claiming R&D Tax Credits with randd uk by downloading our leaflet.
 This includes six simple steps for making a claim, qualifying R&D activities, client recommendations and more.

 What are R&D Tax Credits?